Holme Moss transmitting station: Analogue television

 TV transmissions ceased from this site with the demise of the original VHF service in 1985.

 Relay services

 Being the main radio site in the North West and Yorkshire region, there are also a number of smaller relay transmitters used to fill in areas which receive poor coverage from Holme Moss.
-This is particularly evident around the Pennines where there are frequent hills meaning reception from Holme Moss is poor (especially indoors).
+This is particularly evident around the Pennines, where there are many hills which result in poor reception from Holme Moss (especially indoors).